HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 ### 2.1 What is power?

-    Power is the probability given null hypothesis **Ho** is false, we reject Ho.
+    Power is the probability given null hypothesis (Ho) is false, we reject Ho.

-Given the null hypothesis **Ho** and alternative hypothesis **Ha**, if these distributions have less overlap, the testing is more significant, and power is higher.
+Given the null hypothesis **Ho** and alternative hypothesis **Ha**, if these distributions have less overlap, the testing is more significant, and power is higher (credit from Kunchok Dorjee's youtube [Power and Sample Size Calculation](https://www.youtube.com/watch?v=iuBbJIeEUwA)).

 ![](images/explanation_power.png)

 Therefore we can image an extreme case: without any overlap between Ho and Ha, power = 100%.

-The factors to determine the power are
+The factors to determine the power are (from Kunchok Dorjee's youtube [Power and Sample Size Calculation](https://www.youtube.com/watch?v=iuBbJIeEUwA))

 ![](images/determinant_power.png)

 ### 2.2 Power analysis

 The simplest controllable factor to determine power is sample size.
-The sample size influence the distribution wide or narrow: larger sample size usually leads to smaller standard errors:
+The sample size influence the distribution wide or narrow: larger sample size usually leads to smaller standard errors (credit from Kunchok Dorjee's youtube [Power and Sample Size Calculation](https://www.youtube.com/watch?v=iuBbJIeEUwA)):

 ![](images/sample_size_power.png)

-Therefore, to avoid p-hacking, before we run experimentation, we should perform power analysis to determine the minimum sample size.
+Therefore, to avoid p-hacking, before we run experimentation, we should perform power analysis to determine the minimum sample size (credit from Kunchok Dorjee's youtube [Power and Sample Size Calculation](https://www.youtube.com/watch?v=iuBbJIeEUwA)).

 ![](images/process_power_analysis.png)